numpy/numpy/_randomgen/README.md

 ## Included Pseudo Random Number Generators

-This modules includes a number of alternative random number generators in addition to the MT19937 that is included in NumPy.
+This module includes a number of alternative random number generators in addition to the MT19937 that is included in NumPy.
 The RNGs include: